 Understanding what communication style- assertive, aggressive, passive, passive-aggressive – can help you create positive relationship interactions.

 You’ve just opened your eyes.
-It’s still sort of dark, the sun is just beginning to peek out in the sky.
+It’s still sort of dark out, the sun is just beginning to peek out in the sky.
 Your bedroom is a little chilly, but you’re safe under the covers.
 You take a deep breath in, stretch your arms out toward the ceiling, and breathe out.
-The only...
+The...